Paliurus spina-christi

-Paliurus spina-christi, commonly known as Jerusalem thorn, garland thorn, Christ's thorn, or crown of thorns, is a species of Paliurus native to the Mediterranean region and southwest and central Asia, from Morocco and Spain east to Iran and Tajikistan.
+Paliurus spina-christi, commonly known as Jerusalem thorn, garland thorn, Christ's thorn, or crown of thorns, is a species of Paliurus native to the Mediterranean region, Southwest Asia and Central Asia, from Morocco and Spain east to Iran and Tajikistan.

 Description

 It is a deciduous shrub or small tree growing to 3–4 m tall.
 The shoots are zig-zagged, with a leaf and two stipular spines (one straight, one curved) on the outside of each kink.
 The leaves are oval, 2–5 cm long and 1–4 cm broad, glossy green, with an entire margin.
-The fruit is a dry woody nutlet centred in a circular wing 2–3.5 cm diameter.
+The fruit is a dry woody nutlet centred in a circular wing 2–3.5 cm in diameter.